-Are these my only summer holiday options?
+Are these my only holiday options?

-What can I expect from my summer holiday?
+What can I expect from my holiday?

 Naturally, with the pandemic not yet over, each country has its own rules and regulations surrounding visitors and residents, designed to minimise the infection rate.
 To help you plan, we’ve put together some useful links for some of our most popular destinations where we expect to see the most short-term holiday interest.

-- Travel information for Italy
+- Travel information for Sweden

 - Travel information for Greece

-- Travel information for Norway
+- Travel information for Antigua

 - Airline updates